 Collecting the right data creates visibility into what’s happening at your organization.
 However, converting that data and visibility into actionable insights is what makes analytics so much more powerful.

 Digital solutions can optimize treasury by building a bridge from data and analytics toward insights.
 Yet that is only one of many ways a digital transformation can accelerate a company's strategic journey toward short-, mid- and long-term goals.

-“We can help treasury managers and corporate treasurers make better decisions,” Chakraborty says.
-“They can improve their own internal processes, how they conduct their banking, or how they perform against their peer group.”
+“We can help treasury managers and corporate treasurers make better decisions,” Kaushal says.
+“They can improve their own internal processes, how they conduct their banking operations, or how they perform against their peer group.”